flutter/website/src/docs/codelabs/implicit-animations.md

   frameborder="no" height="500" width="100%"
 ></iframe>

-### Animating the opacity property using the AnimatedOpacity widget
+### Animate opacity with AnimatedOpacity widget

 {{site.alert.secondary}}
-  This section contains a list of steps you can use to add an implicit animation to the preceding example.
+  This section contains a list of steps you can use to add an implicit animation to the preceding example code.
+After the steps, you can also run an example with the the changes already made.
 The steps outline how to use the `AnimatedOpacity` widget to add the following animation feature:
   - The owl's description text remains hidden until the user clicks the **Show details** button.